Exceptional service through safe, reliable, cost-effective electric service and programs.

 Contributions to Local Non-Profit Organizations

-The Foundation’s Board approved $23,666 to fund the 2022 contribution season; the largest amount of available funds to date.
 Local organizations who meet Foundation guidelines are encouraged to apply.
-Applications are available at the link below.
-The 2022 deadline will be Thursday, August 18.
+Completed Contribution Request Forms are due Thursday, August 17.
 Requests will be reviewed by a volunteer committee in September/October, and awards will be distributed in November/December.

 Help by serving on the CVEA Community Foundation Contributions Committee